What is an Infographic?

 There are a wide variety of tools available that allow you to create your own infographic.
 These free infographic creator tools will allow you to generate an infographic very quickly, without the need for a professional designer, and often in very high quality formats.

 - Canva – Allows you to create graphics of any size, and has a built in free “infographics” art section designed specifically for this use.

 - Piktochart – Has over 100 free themes available and more than 1000 images.

 - Infogr.am – Has 30 free themes and allows interactive, embeddable infographics to be created on the fly.

 In addition Upwork allows you to work with freelance designers to create custom infographics.
 You can post a description of your project and hire a freelancer with the skills and expertise to tackle the job.
 This is a great resource if you want to create your own infographic but lack the design skills necessary to accomplish the task.

-However, having the tools to make your own infographic is only one piece of the puzzle.
-To make an infographic yourself, you will also need to determine what your topic will be, what data you want to present, how you will make that data interesting, and what you want your viewers to ultimately learn from the graphic when they finish viewing it.
+In order to make an infographic yourself, you will also need to determine what your topic will be, what data you want to present, how you will make that data interesting, and what you want your viewers to ultimately learn from the graphic.

 Infographics are about more than looking good and attracting lots of views and links.
 If your infographic does not present data in an engaging way – or your data is not worth learning – you may find that your campaign is unsuccessful.
 So before you start designing, do some research.

 Take a look at some of your favorite infographics, and spend some time analyzing the data they contain.
 How is the data presented?
 Is it in-depth, or broad?
 What kind of interesting statements are made?
-What sources are used?
 From this, you should be able to find patterns, and develop some good ideas and tips to use for your own graphics.

 What's the Best Topic for an Infographic?